Download EWG's Healthy Living AppClose

 The available data on sunscreen performance in these regards is generally several years behind, or sometimes includes formulations that are outdated or only allowed in other countries.
 Yet, collectively, it suggests that sunscreens are not as effective in preventing free radical formation, immune system suppression and DNA damage as they are in preventing tanning and sunburn.

 The FDA and dermatologists should continue to investigate the efficacy of today’s sunscreens.
 Companies should formulate sunscreens that provide the highest degree of protection from the full range of UV-related damages.
-Marketing sunscreens solely based on their ability to prevent sunburn misleads consumers about the protection they receive from UVA rays and sun damage.
+Marketing sunscreens solely based on their ability to prevent sunburn misleads consumers about the protection they may or may not receive from UVA rays and sun damage.

 EWG and other researchers have reported serious differences between some sunscreens’ advertised UV protection and the results of laboratory tests.
 SPF values on labels are not always confirmed by independent tests in human volunteers, spectrophotometry or modeling.
 U.S. products claiming “broad spectrum protection” may not be sold in other countries where the requirements are stronger for UVA protection.
 Deficiencies are notable in products with ultra-high SPF values.
 These data suggest that the FDA should investigate discrepancies in sun protection and set stronger rules for sunscreen.SPF/sunburn protection